Revelation 22

-Revelation 22 is the twenty-second (and the last) chapter of the Book of Revelation or the Apocalypse of John, and the final chapter of the New Testament and of the Christian Bible.
-The book is traditionally attributed to John the Apostle.
-This chapter contains the accounts of the throne of God in the New Jerusalem, the conversation between John and the Angel and the epilogue of the book.
+Revelation 22 is the twenty-second and final chapter of the Book of Revelation or the Apocalypse of John, and the final chapter of the New Testament and of the Christian Bible.
+The book is traditionally attributed to John of Patmos.
+This chapter contains the accounts of the throne of God in the New Jerusalem, the conversation between the writer and an angel, and, from verse 10 onwards, the epilogue of the book.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 21 verses.

 Textual witnesses

-Some early manuscripts containing the text of this chapter are among others:
+Some early manuscripts containing the text of this chapter include: